hjst/tianqi/README.md

 doesn't include air quality readings.
 So, if you're living in China and want a quick weather summary for your terminal, you may find this useful.

-## How it works

-Sadly, neither the CMA nor AQICN sites offer any APIs so I resorted to using BeautifulSoup to simply scrape their pages.
-Specifically, the data scraped is as
-follows:

-* "Headline" Air Quality Index measurement, which is PM2.5
-* AM/PM forecast summary for today
-  - Description, e.g. "Cloudy" or "Light Rain"
-  - Predicted highest temperature
-* The CMA "Umbrella Index", which is handy to check in the morning

-I'd welcome any pull requests if you'd like to extend this to include extended forecast data.

 ## Usage

 ```